akrzos/cfme-performance/cfme-performance/README.md

 ## Workloads:

+There are two main types of workloads:
+* UI Workloads
+* Backend Workloads (Known just as workloads)

-These are the current workloads:
+These are the current (backend) workloads:

-* Idle (default, no websocket/git_owner roles, all roles)
+* Idle
 * Refresh Providers
 * Refresh VMs
 * Capacity and Utilization